Thursday, September 22, 2022

 Art by Sackcloth & Ashes

-There are two distinctive schools of thought within the artisinal schools of The Republic; the study of transmuting reality through tangible things, The Occult, and the study of that which lies beyond our purview.
-Although studies have begun in recent regarding paranormal effects such as that of the Elkem's Yr Drannas, their discoveries are fledgling, and resources are spread thin between the two remaining processes.
-Of the two, The Occult receives more praise, as well as most of the funding.
+There are two distinctive schools of thought within the artisinal schools of The Republic: that the universe can be understood by studying how reality is warped through tangible things, representing The Occult, and that these things can only be known by that which exists beyond our purview.
+Although efforts have begun in recent to understand the paranormal effects brought by the conjunction, such as that of the Elkem's Yr Drannas, their discoveries are in infancy, and resources are spread thin between the two.
+Occult fields receive more praise, as well as most of the funding.

-It is well-known that forces within the universe exist far beyond our human understanding.
-Villages and cities are haunted by the presence of the Mirages, Artisans are ripped apart by the mysterious acts of chaos, and the continent slowly cracks under the weight of an indefinitely stormy sky.
-Hardship and strife are a natural state of being, but humanity has always held the opportunity to somewhat level its playing field.
+It is well-known that there are forces which operate far beyond our mortal understanding.
+Population centres are haunted by the presence of the Mirage, Artisans are ripped apart by flaws exposed through chaos, and even the continent slowly cracks under the weight of an perpetually stormy sky.
+Hardship and strife have always been relevant to humanity's progress—even in peacetimebut when the world became too dark to navigate on instinct alone, our torchlight burned away the very shadows which comforted us.

 Bubbling Oils

-Witches constitute a minority within the hierarchy of occult-casters in The Republic.
-This is partly thanks to the trouble surrounding their practitioning, as while artisans typically come from all backgrounds, walks of life and identities, Witch covens are strictly feminine.
-There are multiple theories as to why this decision was made, and any estimate would likely be correct.
-Still, the most obvious answer is typically the appropriate one: groups of women sought to study in an environment that suited their own needs and amenities, rather than the comforts of those who considered themselves superiors.
+Witches represent a serious minority of occult-casters in The Republic.
+This is largely due to the trouble surrounding their recruitment, as while artisans are sourced from all backgrounds, walks of life and identities, Witch covens are prohibitively feminine.
+Multiple theories exist to explain why this decision was madeseveral of which may be true, as covens and witches alike continue to form sporadically into the modern day—but the covens themselves appear disinterested in this game.
+If prompted, many offer similar sentiments: that groups of women sought to learn in an environment that suited their particular needs and amenities, rather than what superiors considered comfortable.

-Note: I want to explore themes such as casual sexism and the effectiveness of a collective response to its grasp, but it's fair to say that not everybody will be comfortable reading or playing with it.
-Not every setting needs sexism for a compelling story or world, nor does it need racism, classism, or other bigotry.
+Note: While I am interested in exploring themes such as casual sexism and the effectiveness of a collective response to its grasp, it's fair to say that not everybody will be comfortable reading or playing around that material.
+Not every setting needs sexism for a compelling story or world, nor does it need racism, classism, or other forms of bigotry.
 Create according to the material you wish to emulate and the narrative you'd like to create.
-Not everyone will be comfortable with this kind of thing; if it cannot be omitted, that's fine.
-Not everyone has to like it.
+If it cannot be omitted, that's fine.
+Nobody has to like it.

-By the way, feminine doesn't have to mean born a woman.
+By the way, feminine doesn't mean born a woman.

 Art by Aleksander Brodzinski